CSC207-UofT/course-project-11-59pm/README.md

     &nbsp; Sample input for windows filePath: C:\Users\YOURUSERNAME\Desktop\ <br />
     &nbsp; Sample input for macOS filePath: /Users/username/Desktop/ <br />
     &nbsp; Not including a final slash is also valid (C:\Users\YOURUSERNAME\Desktop) <br />
+    &nbsp; If you input "default" it will automatically save in the projects src file <br />
     &nbsp; With these examples, a save file called save.ser would be saved to the desktop <br />
     <br />
 - If you load a game state: <br />